 What Are Dental Fillings For?

 Dental fillings are used when you have a cavity.
-They close off holes in the enamel where bacteria can enter, and they also stop the decay from continuing to spread throughout your tooth and over to other teeth.
+They close off holes in the enamel where bacteria can enter.
+Dental fillings also stop the decay from continuing to spread throughout your tooth and over to other teeth.

 What Is the Process of Getting a Dental Filling?

 Generally, you start with a consultation.
 During that initial appointment, the dentist does a visual exam of your mouth and takes X-rays of your teeth.
 If those processes identify the need for any fillings, the dentist makes another appointment for you to get the work done.
 If you need multiple fillings in different parts of your mouth, you may opt to have the work done over several different appointments.

 In some cases, fillings are relatively small and shallow, and you may opt to let the dentist do the work after just applying a gel-based local anesthetic.
 However, in most cases, patients opt to get numbed with an injection of a local anesthetic as well.
 Then, you truly can't feel the process, although, you will be able to hear the work being done.
 Patients who are really anxious about the process may even opt for nitrous oxide (laughing gas) or sedation dentistry.

 Once you are comfortable, the dentist removes the decay from your mouth.
 Then, the dentist fills the cavity.
 Finally, the dentist applies a special light to the dental filling to help it cure.

 Decay that has reached the nerve may have to be treated with root canal therapy or through pulp capping which will attempt to keep the nerve alive.
 That can also be related to a filling.